 Husqvarna is another highly-regarded name in the axe world.
 The company is owned by the same parent company (Hultafors Group) that owns and makes the Hults Bruk brand of axes.
-In fact, Hults Bruk manufacture Husqvarna axes, so you get the hundreds of years of Swedish axe-making experience and knowledge going into Husqvarna axes.
+Hults Bruk manufactures Husqvarna axes, so you get the hundreds of years of Swedish axe-making experience and knowledge going into Husqvarna axes.

-The Husqvarna 30-inch splitting axe is made specifically for splitting wood and it excels at it.
+The Husqvarna 30-inch splitting axe is made specifically for splitting wood and excels at it.
 It is designed with a geometry that allows the edge to penetrate the wood, but then quickly expands to force it apart and split it with as little effort as possible.
-Replacement handles are available and the straight handle makes for the most efficient use of your strength and the force of your swing.
+I was impressed with how easily it could penetrate through the wood.
+I also found that it rarely gets trapped in the logs.

-5. Gränsfors Bruks Splitting Axe with Collar Guard 31″ Handle
+5. Gransfors Bruks Splitting Axe

 Gransfors Bruks axes are one of, if not the best axes that you can get on the open retail market today.
-Everything on their axes says “quality” – from the razor-sharp finish straight out of the box, to the grain orientation on the handle, the fit of the axehead, their ability to take and hold an edge, and their overall construction and durability.
+Everything on their axes says “quality” – from the razor-sharp finish straight out of the box to the grain orientation on the handle, the fit of the axehead, their ability to take and hold an edge, and their overall construction and durability.
 The Gransfors Bruks splitting axe (31 inches) is no different.